2015 UEFA Europa League final: Sevilla

 As title holders, Sevilla qualified for the group stage automatically, and were placed in Group G with Feyenoord, Rijeka and Standard Liège.
 They began their campaign with a 2–0 win over Feyenoord, with first-half goals from Grzegorz Krychowiak and Stéphane Mbia.
 Two weeks later, Mbia earned a 2–2 draw at Rijeka.
 Sevilla then played Liège twice, a goalless away draw and a 3–1 home victory with goals from Kevin Gameiro, José Antonio Reyes and Carlos Bacca.
 They then lost 2–0 away to Feyenoord, sending the Dutch side to the knockout stage ahead of Sevilla.
 The Spanish side secured second place in the final game with a home victory over Rijeka via Denis Suárez's first European goal.

 Pre-match

 Ambassador

 Former Poland international goalkeeper Jerzy Dudek, who won the Champions League with Liverpool in 2005, was named the ambassador for the final.

 Officials

 In May 2015, English referee Martin Atkinson was chosen to oversee the final.
 He was joined by compatriots Stephen Child and Michael Mullarkey as assistant referees, Andre Marriner and Anthony Taylor as additional assistant referees, Jake Collin as reserve assistant referee, and the Czech Pavel Královec as fourth official.

-Logo
+Identity

 UEFA unveiled the visual identity of the final on 29 August 2014.